mathiasvkaiz/micromouse/capstone_report.md

       <td>63.133</td>
       <td>74.033</td>
       <td>100.067</td>
-      <td>This combination leads alawys to the same results of trials.</td>
+      <td>This combination leads always to the same results for each trial.</td>
     </tr>
     <tr>
       <td>Recursive</td>